How to apply

 - Māori participation (iwi/hapū/marae/individual) is high.

-- The work contributes strongly to Māori (e.g., iwi/hapū, organisations) aspirations and outcomes and is mana enhancing.
+- The work contributes strongly to Māori (for example, iwi/hapū, organisations) aspirations and outcomes and is mana enhancing.

 Developing a Vision Mātauranga statement